Pal Joey (novel): Plot

 That is if I can call you friend after the last two weeks for it is a hard thing to do considering.
 I do not know if you realize what has happen to me oweing to your lack of consideraton [sic].
 Maybe it is not lack of consideraton [sic].
 Maybe it is on purpose.
-Well if it is on purpose all I have to say is maybe you are the one that will be the loser and not me as I was going to do certan things for you but now it does not look like I will be able to do them....
+Well if it is on purpose all I have to say is maybe you are the one that will be the loser and not me as I was going to do certain things for you but now it does not look like I will be able to do them....